Memphis Tigers track and field

 The Memphis Tigers track and field team is the track and field program that represents University of Memphis.
-The Tigers compete in NCAA Division I as a member of the American Athletic Conference.
+The Tigers compete in NCAA Division I as a member of the American Conference.
 The team is based in Memphis, Tennessee at the Billy J. Murphy Track & Soccer Complex.

 The program is coached by Kevin Robinson.
 The track and field program officially encompasses four teams, as the NCAA regards men's and women's indoor track and field and outdoor track and field as separate sports.

 In 2018, Luke Vaughn gave Memphis its first national track and field title since 1981 by winning the discus throw.

 Postseason

 AIAW

 The Tigers have had four AIAW All-Americans finishing in the top six at the AIAW Track and Field Championships.